json-schema-org/json-schema-spec/proposals/propertyDependencies.md

 }
 ```

-The validation result is equivalent to the following schema.
+The validation behavior of this schema is equivalent to the following schema.

 ```jsonschema
 {